deepomicslab/SuperTAD/README.md

 ```
 each line represents one TAD of which boundary starts with the bin of the first index and ends with the bin of the last index in that line.

-You may access SuperTAD at [supertad.deepomics.org](https://supertad.deepomics.org)
+You may find detailed introduction to SuperTAD [here](https://supertad.deepomics.org)